TheSowut/telegram-sticker-maker/README.md

 ###  Web application, which significantly simplifies the creation of telegram stickers.
-###### Uploaded images will be converted to the standard dimension size of 512px:<=512px and exported as PNGs, ready to be uploaded in Telegram.
+###### Uploaded images will be converted to the standard dimension size of 512px:<=512px and exported as PNGs, ready to be used.

 ## How to use:
-- WIP
+1. Click on **Drop images here** OR **drag and drop** a bunch of images in the box
+2. All your images have been resized & downloaded, ready to be uplodaded to Telegram as stickers.